-From April 2010, Local Authorities become responsible for securing sufficient education and training provision for all young people aged 16-19 years of age.
+From April 2010, local authorities became responsible for securing sufficient education and training provision for all young people aged 16-19 years of age.
 This is extended to 25 years old for some young people with learning difficulties and disabilities.
-This responsibility is picked up from the Learning and Skills Council, which ceased to exist from the end of March, 2010.
+This responsibility was picked up from the Learning and Skills Council, which ceased to exist from the end of March, 2010.